Blog Zones

 Bullz-Eye continues its look back at every James Bond film, 007 One by One, as part of our James Bond Fan Hub that we’ve created to celebrate the 50th anniversary of the first Bond film.

-The third Bond film is more than one of the most enduringly popular movies in the series and the final template for James Bond movies from that point forward.
-In many respects, it actually set the pattern for actions films in general.
-It was also perhaps the first modern-day blockbuster in that it was intended as an event as well a movie — complete with mega-bucks generating merchandizing opportunities.
+The third Bond film is more than one of the most enduringly popular movies in the series, it’s the template for James Bond movies from that point forward.
+In fact, it’s fair to argue that it actually set the pattern for actions films for years to come.
+It was also arguably the first modern-day blockbuster in that it was intended as an event as well a movie — complete with mega-bucks generating merchandizing opportunities.
 Sadly, it’s also the first movie in the series that Bond’s 56 year-old creator, Ian Fleming, didn’t live to see completed.
 He could not have conceived of how insanely popular his creation would become within months of his passing.

 “Goldfinger” (1963)